Governance Intelligence

 Governance professional of the year (large cap)

-The judges will be looking for the most outstanding individual in a governance, compliance or legal function.
+This award honors the most outstanding individual in governance, compliance or legal function.
 Entrants should be able to show exceptional performance in advancing governance and compliance activities at their company.
-Areas of consideration include, but are not limited to: board structure, shareholder communications, regulatory filing, annual reports and all other areas of the company’s governance operations.
-Market cap definition: Small cap = below US$2 bn / Mid-cap = between US$2 bn - US$20 bn / Large cap = US$20 bn and over
+Judges will be looking for examples of laudable work across board structure, shareholder communications, regulatory filing, annual reports as well as all other areas of the company’s governance operations.
+Evidence can include clear scope of role and influence (not a job description), evidence of governance leadership and/or crisis management, clear outcomes and measurable results, and personal testimonials.
+Market cap definition: Micro cap = below US$300 mn / Small cap = between US$300 mn - US$2 bn / Mid-cap = between US$2 bn – US$20 bn / Large cap = between US$20 bn - US$200 bn / Mega cap = US$200 bn and over

 Governance team of the year (small to mid-cap)